nditech/apollo/README.md

 Apollo 3 provides support for an external monitoring server (Prometheus) to be able to obtain application performance metrics.
 In order to randomize the URL from which the stats are retrieved from, the PROMETHEUS_SECRET is added as an additional URL fragment and must be correct for the metrics to be provided.
 The metrics url becomes https://apollo3servername/metrics/{PROMETHEUS_SECRET}.

-### Alternative Installation Method Without Docker Compose
+### Legacy Installation Method

 An older installation method is documented below.
 In almost all cases, using docker compose is preferable.
-However if for some reason this is not possible, use the method below instead in place of the section above labeled *Installation: Using Docker Compose*.
+However if for some reason this is not possible, use the method below instead in place of the section above labeled *Installation and Deployment*.

 #### Building the Docker Images

 Once the repository has been cloned, you build the application image by first changing the directory to the one containing the source code and running the command:

-docker build -t apollo .
+`docker build -t apollo .`

 This will start the build process where all application dependencies are downloaded and installed and an application image (from which the containers will be created) will be built.
 Running the Application Containers